Granada Gold Mine (CVE:GGM) Trading 25% Higher – Should You Buy?

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares rose 25% during trading on Saturday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-108,083 shares changed hands during trading, an increase of 42% from the average session volume of 76,315 shares.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price rose 25% during trading on Saturday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+Approximately 108,083 shares traded hands during mid-day trading, an increase of 42% from the average daily volume of 76,315 shares.
 The stock had previously closed at C$0.02.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.